eth-p/my-dotfiles/README.md

 - [bat](https://github.com/sharkdp/bat) as a syntax-highlighted alternative to `cat`.
 - [exa](https://github.com/ogham/exa) as an improved version of `ls`.
 - [git-delta](https://github.com/dandavison/delta) for better `git diff` and `git blame`.
+- [glow](https://github.com/charmbracelet/glow) for better Markdown previews in the terminal.